 Although Stephanie Claussen has been specializing in Early and Renaissance harp music for over seventeen years, her diverse repertoire encompasses classical, folk, pop, and sacred music.
 She began learning harp at the age of seven when her father built her first harp from a Musicmakers harp kit.
 After studying harp for eleven years with Twin Cities professional harpist Cathy Victorsen, Claussen realized that, for her, making music needed to be more than just a hobby.
 She obtained her Bachelors of Music in performance at the University of Minnesota under the instruction of Kathy Kienzle, principal harpist of the Minnesota Orchestra.
-She now runs a private harp studio from her home in St. Paul and performs for weddings, special events and in ensembles throughout the upper midwest.
-She is a two-time first place winner in the “Master” category at the Minnesota Scottish Harp Competition and a 2017 recipient of MRAC’s Next Step Grant, a “Arts Tour” Grant in 2014, and several grants through the American Harp Society over the past few years.
+She is a two-time first place winner at the Master level in the Minnesota Scottish Harp Competition and a 2017 recipient of MRAC’s Next Step Grant, a “Arts Tour” Grant in 2014, and several grants through the American Harp Society over the past few years.
 Mel Bay Publications, Inc. published her book of harp arrangements, “Light so Brilliant: Christmas Carols and tunes for solo harp” in 2016.
+She runs a private harp studio from her home in St. Paul and performs for weddings, in concerts, and with various ensembles throughout the upper midwest.

 Stephanie Claussen is a current member of the Ravenscroft Musicke Guild, a performing ensemble dedicated to entertaining people through a combined vocal and instrumental approach to Renaissance music.
 She is a past member of the University of Minnesota Symphony Orchestra, indie band “Acoustic Nerve,” and the University of Minnesota Early Music Ensemble.
 She has worked with the Metropolitan Symphony Orchestra, the Dakota Valley Symphony, the Grand Forks Symphony Orchestra, the Paris Conservatory’s Saxophone Ensemble, the Duluth Symphony Orchestra, and the Northern Lights International Music Festival.
 She has performed as a wandering minstrel at the Minnesota Renaissance Festival on and off for the past fifteen years.